 I work with writers on…

 • Process.
 How can the act of writing become more pleasurable, exciting, dynamic, or fulfilling?
 What routines, practices, or rituals might support your goals?
-What should you do next, and what can you do after that?

 • Clarifying & Generating Ideas.
 I support scholarly writers as they sharpen arguments, refine argumentation, and clarify meaning, and I work with literary writers to brainstorm plot points, scenes, details, form, and concept.